Three Easy Ways to Level Up Your Content in 2024

 1 | Do a Brand Analysis

-One of the biggest challenges I have with businesses of all sizes is how disconnected their idea of their brand is with their actual brand.
-There are the small-to-medium businesses who rent office space, build a website and start an Instagram account without doing a single proper branding exercise and those larger companies who are still referencing a 10-year-old style guide that has gone from fresh and relevant to stale and theoretical.
+One of the biggest challenges I have with businesses is how disconnected their idea of their brand is from their actual brand.
+There are small-to-medium businesses that rent office space, build a website, and start an Instagram account without doing a single branding exercise, and larger companies that are still referencing a 10-year-old style guide that has gone from fresh and relevant to stale and theoretical.
 Both are bad moves.

-Wherever you are in your business, it’s always a wise decision to periodically check in and make sure that your comms, content, collateral, and culture are aligned with where you think you are (or where you want to be).
-While you may not need to do a complete refresh, you’ll likely find a few tweaks that would give you an edge, and save you the stress of a costly overhaul in the future.
+Wherever you are in your business journey, it’s always a wise decision to periodically check in to ensure that your comms, content, collateral, and culture are aligned and that showcase where your company is now and where you are headed.
+While you may not need to do a complete refresh, you’ll likely find a few tweaks that would give you an edge and save you the stress of a costly overhaul in the future.

-Oh, and don’t just look at the messages you’re putting out.
-Pay attention to what’s being said about you.
-Look on places like Glassdoor.com, Yelp.com, and other review sites to get clues about your reputation amongst employees, colleagues, and customers.
+Moreover, don’t merely focus on the messages you’re putting out.
+Pay close attention to what is being said about your brand.
+Explore platforms such as Glassdoor.com, Yelp.com, and other review sites to gather insights into your reputation among employees, colleagues, and customers.

 2 | Create a Content Calendar

-It is estimated there are over 440 million blogs in the world.
-If you want to stand out in a sea of noise, you’re going to need to take a very strategic approach to create content that is relevant, informative, engaging and optimized.
-This means that you’ll need to create a savvy content plan that takes all of your platforms into consideration.
+It is estimated that there are over 600 million blogs and 190 million e-books on the web, and the numbers are only positioned to grow higher.
+If you want to stand out in a sea of noise, you’re going to need to be strategic and create content that is relevant, informative, engaging, and optimized.
+This means that you will not only need to create a savvy content plan that touches on the right topics, but one that takes all of your platforms into consideration.

-Use Google Analytics to get to know what your audience is enjoying on your website, check out industry forums to see what topics are hot at the moment, browse other platforms to see what brands like yours are doing.
-Think of special days of the year, holidays and events that you’ll want to cover and mention, Q and A’s with various influencers, colleagues and vendors and ways you can showcase your value add in a way that doesn’t come across as a commercial.
-Once you have done this, brainstorm until you have found ways to offer your own fresh perspective on a topic that is relevant to your industry.
+Use Google Analytics to get to know what your audience is enjoying on your website and market research to identify any gaps.
+Check out industry forums to see what topics are hot at the moment and browse other platforms to see what brands like yours are doing.
+Identify special days of the year, e.g., holidays, milestones and events that you’ll want to cover and mention.
+Finally, identify influencers, thought leaders, colleagues, and vendors you might like to interview or profile.
+Once you have done all of this, brainstorm until you have found ways to offer a fresh perspective on a topic that is relevant to your industry in a way that adds value and isn’t too commercial.

-Finally, use Google Drive, Trello or this free calendar from CoSchedule and lay it all out.
-Pick a weekly theme and write a blog that’s published on Monday, promote it via email on Tuesday, Instagram on Wednesday, Twitter on Thursday and so on.
-Choose different images for each platform and try and switch up the promotional verbiage and call to action.
+Finally, use Google Drive, Trello, or CoSchedule to lay it all out.
+Pick a weekly theme and write a blog that’s published on Monday.
+Promote it via email on Tuesday, Instagram on Wednesday, Twitter on Thursday, and so on.
+Choose different images for each platform and try to switch up the promotional verbiage and call to action.
 The point is to put a cohesive and unique editorial calendar together so that your content links together without repeating itself.
 It may be overwhelming the first time (OK, it will be overwhelming), but once it is done, you’re going to feel in control and ready to share your expertise with the world, I promise.

 3 | Be Consistent